mand-ollar/auto-ppt-thepuruem/README.md

 If you want to write and edit a code for automation process,
 please install these Python libraries and needless to say, Python also.

-In this project, we used python-pptx, keyboard, pathlib, json, time, re, requests, beautifulsoup4(bs4)
+In this project, we used python-pptx, pathlib, json, time, re, requests, beautifulsoup4(bs4)
-You have to install python-pptx, requests, beautifulsoup4(bs4), keyboard.
+You have to install python-pptx, requests, beautifulsoup4(bs4).
 Otherwise, I bet it is installed when you install Python.
+Use "pip3 install -r requirements.txt"

 Here is a guide that will help using this library. [pptx-python](https://python-pptx.readthedocs.io/en/latest/).